department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/cards.md

 - If the card is selectable using a checkbox, use the Space key to toggle select/deselect states.

 ## Read-only cards
-Read-only cards often contain dynamic, time-dependent information such as appointment details or claim/appeal status.
+Read-only cards contain dynamic, time-dependent information such as appointment details or claim/appeal status.
 They can also be used to highlight personalized information or how-to content.
 Examples of read-only cards include:

 **Content card** <br/>
 ![Content card]({{site.baseurl}}/images/ContentCard1.png)